Select your language

 How strong is a magnetic field? - Measuring magnetic field strength

-This question is asked to determine the peak value of a magnet or residual magnetism.
+This question is asked to determine the peak value of a magnet or the amount of residual magnetism it has.
 Devices that perform this task are called magnetometers, magnetic field meters, teslameters, or gaussmeters.

 The measured value depends on the measurement position and the probe design

-A DC field without polarity reversal is considered here.
-The field lines of a magnetic field run from the north pole to the south pole of the magnet.
-In a bar magnet, for example, the poles are usually located at each end.
+Here, we consider a DC field without polarity reversal.
+Analysis of the magnetic field lines shows that they run from the north pole to the south pole.
+For example, the poles of a bar magnet are typically located at its two ends.
 This is where the field is strongest.
-Depending on the shape of the magnet, the field lines run differently; in the case of a horseshoe magnet, they run parallel within the arc.
-The closer to the pole the magnetic field is measured, the stronger it is.
+However, the field lines run differently depending on the magnet's shape.
+In a horseshoe magnet, for instance, the lines run parallel within the arc.
+The closer to a pole the magnetic field strength is measured, the stronger it is.

-Inside the probe, a so-called Hall sensor registers the Lorentz force, from which the field strength is calculated.
+The probe's Hall sensor registers the Lorentz force, which is used to calculate the field strength.
 The closer the Hall sensor is to the pole, the greater the force.
-Different probe designs (axial, transverse) have different arrangements of the Hall sensor and lead to different measured values.
+Different probe designs (e.g., axial or transverse) have different Hall sensor arrangements and lead to different measured values.

-You have to find out during the measurement: Where are the poles?
+You have to figure this out during the measurement.
+Where are the poles?
 In which direction does the probe measure the most?
 Does turning or swiveling the probe cause a change?
-In this way, each individual magnet can be examined for its maximum field strength.
+This allows you to examine each magnet for its maximum magnetic field intensity.

 Magnetic field measurement, remanence measurement - what do you need?

-In what units is magnetism measured?
-Depending on the instrument, gauss (Gs) or milli-tesla (mT) may be displayed in addition to the basic unit of A/cm.
-It is important to know what maximum field strengths can be expected.
-List-Magnetik offers a selection of instruments and probes for any purpose, whether as a one-hand instrument, with a separate probe, or as a laboratory instrument.
+What units are used to measure magnetism?
+Depending on the device, gauss (Gs) or milli-tesla (mT) may be displayed in addition to the standard unit of measurement, amperes per centimeter (A/cm).
+It is important to know the maximum magnetic field intensity to be expected.
+List-Magnetik has a selection of magnetic field meters and probes for every purpose, including single-handed devices, separate probes, and laboratory devices.

 What is the difference between axial and transversal probes?

-Axial probes measure in the direction of the probe plunger.
-Transverse probes measure at a 90° angle to the probe.
-Transverse probes are better suited for measurements in cavities or narrow tubes.
+Axial probes measure along the same axis as the probe piston.
+Transverse probes, on the other hand, measure at a 90° angle to the probe.
+Transverse probes are better suited for measuring cavities or narrow pipes.
 In summary, the transverse probe is the more universal tool.
-This is because virtually all axial probe measurements can also be performed transversely.
-An advantage of the axial probe from List-Magnetik is the distance of 2 mm between the Hall sensor and the probe cap.
-This value has become the de facto standard for the probe in ball bearing production.
+This is because practically all axial probe measurements can be carried out transversely.
+One advantage of List-Magnetik's axial probe is the 2 mm distance between the Hall sensor and the probe cap.
+In industrial magnetic field measurements, such as in ball bearing production, this distance has become the de facto standard.

 Pulse measurement and peak value

-To measure a magnetic pulse, the peak value must be recorded.
-Short pulses are much too fast to read on the display.
-With a peak value display and a graphical progression curve, pulses can be analyzed on the time axis.
+In order to measure a magnetic pulse, its peak value must be recorded.
+Short pulses are too fast to read on the display.
+However, with a peak value display and a graphical progression curve, pulses can be analyzed over time.

 Rotor analysis

-The pole changes of a rotor form a waveform with changes between north and south poles.
-Whether a rotor is correctly and evenly polarized can be determined by a uniform rotation of the rotor in a measurement period.
-Here too, the graphical progression curve helps to detect irregularities.
+The changes in the poles of a rotor form a waveform with alternating north and south poles.
+Whether a rotor is correctly and evenly polarized can be determined by rotating it evenly over a measurement period.
+The graphical progression curve also helps detect irregularities here.

 Calibration Standard / Reference Magnet - An important accessory for the magnetic field meter or gaussmeter

-The combination of instrument, probe, and standard forms a unit that is calibrated and certified together.
-Using a probe on a calibration standard that has been calibrated with another probe may result in a slight deviation of the reference value.
-This is due to the fact that the probes cannot always be made exactly the same.
-However, this deviation is always constant.
+The device, probe, and standard form a calibrated and certified unit.
+Using a probe on a calibration standard that was calibrated with a different probe can result in minimal deviation of the reference value.
+This is because probes cannot be manufactured identically.
+However, this deviation remains consistent.

 Data Transfer from Magnetic Field Meter / Gaussmeter to PC or Application

 Do you need to document or archive your measurement series?
-Do you want to detect extreme values and perform statistical evaluations?
-Then the MP-4000 with data transfer to Windows PC, Android app or iOS app is the right tool for you.
+Would you like to detect extreme values and perform statistical analyses?
+If so, the MP-4000, which allows you to transfer data to Windows PCs, Android apps, and iOS apps, is the right tool for you.

 The MP-810A/-810T and MP-80 also offer communication with Android, iOS and Windows.